rickka/ndw-ops-kafka/README.md

 <br />

 # Monitoring
-To check if Debezium (which captures database changes and publishes them to Kafka) has successfully read your database, you can use Kafka tools to inspect the topics where Debezium publishes the change events.
+To check if Debezium (which captures database changes and publishes them to Kafka) has successfully read data from your **source** database, you can use Kafka tools to inspect the topics where Debezium publishes the change events.
 Debezium typically publishes change events to Kafka topics, and you can monitor these topics to see if any data is coming in.
 <br />
 <br />